The topological invariants of rotationally symmetric crystals

 As shown in Fig.~\ref{fig:p2}, the concentric WLS of loops covering half of the BZ indicates that depending on the value of parameter $m$, the QWZ model resides in one of two phases, with the newly identified invariant $w_\pi = 0$ or 1.
 In both phases $w_{\rm FKM} = 0$, while direct computation of the LBO line invariants, equivalent to the value of the (degenerate) WL eigenvalues of loops cycling around the BZ torus with $k_x=0$ or $k_y=0$, shows that these are also zero in both phases.

 {\bf Edge states and corner charges} --- The bulk-boundary correspondence suggests edge states to be present in finite-sized materials whose bulk Hamiltonian has a non-trivial FKM invariant.
-Comparing the concentric WLS analysis to earlier observations for two-fold symmetric systems~\cite{Kooi2021bulkcorner}, we also expect to find corner charges when their FKM invariant is trivial but there are an odd number of $\pi$-crossings in the concentric WLS.
-To see if this bulk-corner correspondence is in fact a generic feature of the newly identified invariant, we consider the extended Haldane model, for the same sets of parameter values as highlighted by symbols in Fig. \ref{fig:p3}, both on a finite-sized hexagon (Fig. \ref{fig:finite}) and in ribbon configurations with either armchair or zigzag type edges (see Appendix \ref{app:ribbon})~\cite{Pybinding}.
+Recently, there has been a proposal for a bulk-corner correspondence in rotationally-symmetric topological insulators~\cite{Kooi2021bulkcorner}.
+Intuitively, one expects a minimal requirement for topological corner charges to appear to be the presence of a winding WLS -- indicating the presence of a non-trivial topology -- with a trivial FKM invariant such that there are no protected edge states.
+Such a situation corresponds precisely to the $(w_{\rm FKM}, w_\pi) = (0,1)$ phase as seen in the models considered here.
+To see if this phase indeed hosts corner charges, we consider the extended Haldane model both on a finite-sized hexagon (Fig. \ref{fig:finite}) and in ribbon configurations with either armchair or zigzag type edges (see Appendix \ref{app:ribbon})~\cite{Pybinding}, for the same sets of parameter values as highlighted by symbols in Fig. \ref{fig:p3}.

 As expected, the $\mathbf{w}=(0,0)$ phase is a trivial insulator, and exhibits no edge or corner states in any configuration.
 The $(1,0)$ phase hosts topological edge states along both types of edges, as expected for a non-trivial FKM invariant.
 Interestingly, infinitely long ribbons with zigzag edges in the $(0,1)$ phase also host edge states, while the edge states along ribbons with armchair edges become gapped.
-The finite-sized hexagon with armchair edges shown in Fig. \ref{fig:finite}, exhibits fully localised corner charges, whose energies lie between those of the gapped edge states.
+The finite-sized hexagon with armchair edges shown in Fig. \ref{fig:finite} exhibits fully localised corner charges, whose energies lie between those of the gapped edge states.